“Why is business school only two years? Why not make it longer?” quipped Elaine Lingying Zong, ’98.

 “What I have today has a lot to do with my education,” she said.
 “The school changed the way I think about things—methodology, critical thinking, logic, and so on.
 I benefit a lot from that and owe much of what I have to Booth.”

 “You feel that you are closer to the school.
-You get more updates; you see things from ideas to reality; you see the physical building [Center in Hong Kong] going up,” she said.
+You get more updates; you see things from ideas to reality; you see the physical building [Campus in Hong Kong] going up,” she said.
 “No other experience can bring you a similar kind of sense of achievement.
 It will be there forever.
 What else can you achieve?
 It’s great.”

 Zong also noted the value added by alumni from different parts of the world.
 “There’s a great difference between the United States and the rest of the world, especially Asia.
 Now we have more students from Asia going to Booth, and we have more alums coming back to Asia after getting their MBA.
 I feel that global alums can do a lot more to the benefit of the school and make a bigger impact on the school,” Zong said.
 “Here in China, I believe our alums are much more active, and I hear a lot of success stories from Booth.
 The branding here is very good, and I feel that message should be brought back to the school.
 We also have a stage for a prominent global branding in Hong Kong.”